 - Rescue Romance: Goes hand to hand with the Distressed Damsel trope above.

-- Runaway Bride / Speak Now or Forever Hold Your Peace: The bread and butter of Sophia's happy ending, both played straight.
+- Runaway Bride: The bread and butter of Sophia's happy ending, played straight.

 - Running Gag: Sophia being harrassed by the Burston Brothers at the port seems to be a meta-joke in the Mitsumete Knight franchise: she suffers this in the Drama CD and the Another Story manga as well, and is saved by Raizze in the Drama CD, and by Kojirô in the manga.
 Twice, in each media!